slarse/rut/README.md

     - Accepts the `--source` option that takes a reference (defaults to HEAD)
 * `log`
     - Shows the Git log starting from HEAD
+    - Accepts the `-n <number>` option to limit the amount of logged commits

 ## Upcoming features